rlk/site/articles/deconvolve/index.md

 It's still a mess, but the numbers are quite clearly legible: CMH 133.

 We can do a bit better by denoising the original input image.
 This is a perfectly reasonable thing to do, as the noise characteristics of digital cameras are well-understood by the image enhancement algorithms provided by common photo processing applications.
-Here, I've used Photoshop to adjust the contrast and reduce the noise in the input and saved it as `license-denoised.tif`.
+Here, I've used Photoshop to adjust the contrast, reduce the noise, and save a copy as `license-denoised.tif`.

 [![](license-denoised.png)](license-denoised.tif)